 - Do you want to join a profession that balances the needs of communities, businesses and the environment?

 - Are you interested in shaping the way cities, towns and villages are developed and built?

 - Do you think communities should have a say in how to improve their quality of life?

 As a planner you'll have the potential to build such a varied career.
 More information is available from our careers booklet.

 If you're looking to study town planning, you may be eligible for the RTPI Future Planners bursary.

 To see what planners do have a look at the RTPI Awards for Planning Excellence 2014

 "Today there are 180,000 more people living in urban areas than there were yesterday.
 There will be another 180,000 there when you wake up tomorrow and another 180,000 the day after that..."

 Professor Cliff Hague

 You will also need to study a planning qualfication.
 We provide a list of universities offering RTPI-accredited courses.
-The entry requirements for each course can be obtained from the university you are interested in.

 How much variety is there in a career in planning?